abuach/cs450students/lab1-ollama-basics.md

 5. What do you think the difference is between low top-p and high top-p?

-Create a new public Github Repository called `cs450`, upload your local `cs450` there.
+Create a new public Github Repository called `cs450`, upload your local `cs450` folder there.

 Email the GitHub repository web link to me at `chike.abuah@wallawalla.edu`

+Congrats, you're done with the first lab! 💪💪💪